-When the integrity and image of your organization is at risk, executing a calculated and rehearsed crisis management plan can lessen or dodge potential damage.
+When the integrity and image of your organization are at risk, executing a calculated and rehearsed crisis management plan can lessen or dodge potential damage.
 It is pertinent to have an established crisis management team, a designated spokesperson armed with key message points and a precise plan.

 Every organization is susceptible to a business crisis.
 Remove the notion that crises do not affect your industry or that your organization is immune.
 Build a comprehensive plan to prevent a crisis from developing into a catastrophe.